 Online Plumbing & Water Supply Programs

-In 2018-2019, 175 schools offered a plumbing program of some type.
+In the 2018-2019 academic year, 175 schools offered some type of plumbing and water supply program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|